 ● Unlimited time period to report claims – This is the occurrence policy that will pay for a covered professional incident that transpired during your insurance policy period.
 This is regardless of whether you report your claim.
 To compare, a claims-made insurance policy will only cover claims reported during your policy period.

-● Flexibility – Going from one occurrence policy to another is easy to do if you decide to change insurance companies.
-There are no hidden ERP premiums for you to pay and you need prior acts or tail endorsement.
+● Flexibility – Going from one occurrence policy to another is easy if you change insurance companies.
+There are no hidden ERP premiums for you to pay, and you need prior acts or tail endorsement.

 ● Possibility of higher limits – You may have higher limits to get with occurrence policies.
 This is depending on when a claim transpires and when it is reported.

-● Continuity of coverage terms and conditions – A claims-made policy is a yearlong contract that may change from year to year, also altering, reducing, or deleting essential coverage terms and conditions.
+● Continuity of coverage terms and conditions – A claims-made policy is a yearlong contract that may change yearly, altering, reducing, or deleting essential coverage terms and conditions.
 These changes become retroactive at the very start of your claims-made policy.
 This can potentially reduce your coverage.
-With the help of an occurrence policy, the coverage terms and conditions can retroactively change and can offer you peace of mind about the insurance coverage you have as of now.
+With the help of an occurrence policy, the coverage terms and conditions can retroactively change and offer you peace of mind about your current insurance coverage.

 Awards in Dental Malpractice Lawsuits Can Be Quite Large

 - A lady was given $350,000 after a root canal resulted in nerve damage sometime in June 2013.

 - A man received an $800,000 settlement after his own dentist did not refer him to a follow-check-up for a possible cancerous tumor under his tongue in June 2013.